Stacktical/stacktical.github.io/_posts/2023-01-20-stacktical-dsla-chain-protocol-modernizing-risk-swaps-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 If a risk can be measured, then it can be tokenized and swapped using DSLA.
 With this in mind, you can basically think of DSLA as a risk-agnostic Subordinated Risk Swap engine that uses third-party performance analytics to determine the status and outcome of swap agreements.

 CDS', specifically ones geared towards the largely unaddressed DeFi market, are one example of a risk that could be swapped using this engine.
+DeFi and CeDeFi users are exposed to various risks such as having funds locked in a DeFi protocol, or deposited to a CeDeFi entity that provides lend and earn services.
+We've seen many cases recently of DeFi and CeDeFi vendors defaulting (think FTX, Gemini, BlockFi).
+A collateralized CDS could have been invaluable in addressing these default risks for consumers and helping minimize contagion risks.

-However, the possibilities are virtually limitless; any risk that can be measured can be tokenized and then swapped.
+However, DeFi is just the beginning, and the possibilities are virtually limitless; any risk that can be measured can be tokenized and then swapped.

 While it would also be possible to support other types of classic **risk swaps**, these products are generally regulated, as noted in the disclaimer, and there would need to be significant regulatory groundwork laid to do so.